 Baalbek is one of the most beautiful wonders in Lebanon, granting an unshakeable spot in the travel itinerary of many.

-The three temples dedicated to Bacchus, Jupiter, and Venus are still standing tall as the biggest ever built in the famous Roman Empire.
+The three temples dedicated to Bacchus, Jupiter, and Venus are still standing tall as the biggest ever built in the great Roman Empire.

 Previously known as Heliopolis, the famous temple complex has brought in people from all nationalities around the world, and also reputable researchers seeking to explore its mystery.

 Besides its majesty, the City of the Sun has always been a place of discovery, and a subject of high interest for researchers, archaeologists, and historians, including those pursuing their Ph.D. studies.
 Why?
 Because its mystery hasn’t been yet revealed; until now.